FEUP-LDTS-2023/project-l04gr03/docs/README.md

 ### IMPLEMENTED FEATURES

 - **Playable Character** - The playable character is a spaceship.
 The player controls its movements by pressing the right and left arrow keys.
+It can shoot by pressing the up arrow key.

 - **Enemy Characters** - The enemy characters are aliens that want to invade the planet.
 They can shoot lasers and kill the player.
 They can also move from left to right and when they hit the wall they move from right to left and vice-versa.